Establishing a Data Foundation for Omnichannel Digital Engagement

 The next step is determining what is missing from your customer data.
 Think about those stories that you want to tell about your customers and what you learned in step 1.
-It’s time to take that information and layer it over your customer profiles and channels to understand where the gaps are.
-In most cases your company will have central repository (warehouse or lake) that everything is being sent to where the data can be queried to tell your customer stories.
+It's time to take that information and layer it over your customer profiles and channels to understand where the gaps are.
+In most cases your company will have central a repository (warehouse or lake) that everything is being sent to where the data can be queried to tell your customer stories.
 And separate groups within your company are going to have their own stories that they are looking to tell.

 One you understand where the gaps are in your stories you can start to develop a plan for what is needed to improve or fill out your data profiles.
 A few examples of these could be:

 - Visibility into mobile app or web behaviors